 pass a park, and continue on the cycle path alongside the tram line, to the tram terminal loop.

 go toward the front entrance of the 16-storey grey-brick tower.
-At the Albert Heijn supermarket, turn right along the cycle path, passing the Vomar supermarket.
+At the Albert Heijn supermarket, turn right along the cycle path, you then pass the Vomar supermarket.

 Along the path is a line of new apartment blocks, built on the site of a planned tangential motorway.
 The infill development was the first step in the ‘regeneration’ of the 1950’s suburbs here.

 at the end of the cycle path, turn right, past the new school, ‘t Koggeschip.
 Just after the school, turn left, along Jacob Cabeliau straat.
-Go on the the traffic lights.
+Go on to the traffic lights.

 at the traffic lights, cross the main Amsterdam-Haarlem road, straight on toward the port area (cycle sign for Spaarnwoude).

 after 1 km turn left, just before the first buildings.
-Follow the cycle sign for Spaarnwoude, onto a long straight cycle path.
-Construction work, summer 2017, you can walk around it, but be careful crossing the road.
+Follow the cycle signs for Spaarnwoude, onto a long straight cycle path.

 cycle on past a light industry / warehouse area: the grassed area between the cycle path and the buildings is a pipeline corridor.